 The internal removable liners are the norm.

-There are gloves where the liner can’t be removed and sometimes makes it a bit tricky to wear them or take them off, as the inner layer is shifting along with your palm.
+There are gloves where the liner can’t be removed which sometimes makes it a bit tricky to wear them or take them off, as the inner layer is shifting along with your palm.

 Then the glove fingers get cluttered from the fabric.